 The Boost side is a simple discrete boost circuit.
 The magic here comes from the order reverse switch that allows you to run the boost before or after the fuzz.
 Run Boost before for extra thick Fuzz saturation, or run it after to drive the amp harder or for a solo level boost.
 This is not a clean boost, it adds some color, grit, and tons of volume, making it the perfect accompaniment for the Fuzz side.

 Legends always tell of the signs before the end and when otherworldly denizens come to reclaim the earth, you will remember that first moment it felt something in existence shifted.
 Growling, barking, moaning, screaming, a ragged breath pulled itself through their teeth.
 The figure opened their mouth, speaking with an otherworldly depth.

 “IT IS ALMOST HERE.”

 A bellow.
 An utterance.
 A resonant and foreboding warning of what would come.

-A fuzz/boost pedal, the First Herald isn’t reinventing the wheel; it is, however, reinforcing it.
+The First Herald isn’t reinventing the wheel; it is, however, reinforcing it.

 The First Herald Walkthrough by @ambienttrash